fabriziotappero/snupy.org/README.md

-this is the supy.org website repository
+supy.org website repository.

+Note that this repo only has the branch gh-pages